Node Configuration

 Database

-The ZKsync node uses two databases: PostgreSQL and RocksDB.
+The Node uses two databases: PostgreSQL and RocksDB.

 PostgreSQL serves as the main source of truth in the EN, so all the API requests fetch the state from there.
 The